-In addition, the methods for counting specific types of real and personal property differ depending on the covered group for which the aged, blind, or disabled individual qualifies.
-This regulatory action proposes to remove this disparity.
-In addition, the regulatory amendments will clarify exemptions for the former home of an institutionalized recipient, household goods and personal effects, and cemetery plots.
-Also, the regulations will clarify that financial eligibility can be met anytime during a month if resources are within the applicable limits on any day in such month.
-Medicaid enables eligible Virginians to access necessary health and medical care.
-Consistent and clear eligibility requirements are essential to ensure the effective administration of the Medicaid program.
+In addition, this action removes the disparity in the methods for counting specific types of real and personal property depending on the covered group for which the aged, blind, or disabled individual qualifies.
+In addition, the amendments clarify exemptions for the former home of an institutionalized recipient, household goods and personal effects, and cemetery plots as well as clarifying that financial eligibility can be met anytime during a month if resources are within the applicable limits on any day in such month.